JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 One final note: I have faith in our heavenly Father and I trust Jesus.
 Our destinies—yours and mine and all the others—are secure.

 > Fusion with a fragment of the Universal Father is equivalent to a divine validation of eventual Paradise attainment, and such Adjuster-fused mortals are the only class of human beings who all traverse the Havona circuits and find God on Paradise.
 To the Adjuster-fused mortal the career of universal service is wide open.
-What dignity of destiny and glory of attainment await every one of you! . . .
-[UB 40:7.5](/en/The_Urantia_Book/40#p7_5)
+What dignity of destiny and glory of attainment await every one of you! . . . <a id="a309_402"></a>[UB 40:7.5](/en/The_Urantia_Book/40#p7_5)

 > Thus, in the final analysis, it would be hardly proper to use the words, greater—or lesser—in contrasting the destinies of the ascending orders of sonship.
 Every such son of God shares the fatherhood of God, and God loves each of his creature sons alike; he is no more a respecter of ascendant destinies than is he of the creatures who may attain such destinies.
 The Father loves each of his sons, and that affection is not less than true, holy, divine, unlimited, eternal, and unique—a love bestowed upon this son and upon that son, individually, personally, and exclusively.
-Sonship is the supreme relationship of the creature to the Creator.
-[UB 40:10.13](/en/The_Urantia_Book/40#p10_13)
+Sonship is the supreme relationship of the creature to the Creator. <a id="a311_647"></a>[UB 40:10.13](/en/The_Urantia_Book/40#p10_13)

 The preceding was presented by a Mighty Messenger who was called upon to work temporarily with Gabriel of Salvington.

 ## Epilogue

 > One day while resting at lunch, about halfway to Tarentum, Ganid asked Jesus a direct question as to what he thought of India’s caste system.
 Said Jesus: “Though human beings differ in many ways, the one from another, before God and in the spiritual world all mortals stand on an equal footing.
 There are only two groups of mortals in the eyes of God: those who desire to do his will and those who do not.
 As the universe looks upon an inhabited world, it likewise discerns two great classes: those who know God and those who do not.
 Those who cannot know God are reckoned among the animals of any given realm.
 Mankind can appropriately be divided into many classes in accordance with differing qualifications, as they may be viewed physically, mentally, socially, vocationally, or morally, but as these different classes of mortals appear before the judgment bar of God, they stand on an equal footing: God is truly no respecter of persons.
-Although you cannot escape the recognition of differential human abilities and endowments in matters intellectual, social, and moral, you should make no such distinctions in the spiritual brotherhood of men assembled for worship in the presence of God.
-[UB 133:0.3](/en/The_Urantia_Book/133#p0_3)
+Although you cannot escape the recognition of differential human abilities and endowments in matters intellectual, social, and moral, you should make no such distinctions in the spiritual brotherhood of men assembled for worship in the presence of God. <a id="a317_1197"></a>[UB 133:0.3](/en/The_Urantia_Book/133#p0_3)

 > Charles Olivea first encountered _The Urantia Book_ in 1965 and became a serious student of its teachings by 1968.
 He has dedicated himself to the search for truth as presented in the revelation and perceives this as a service to the movement at large and a service to the Supreme.
 Charles has been married for 46 years to date, having two sons who are also married and are the fathers of his grandsons.
 Charles would add that his allegiance is to Michael of Nebadon and him only.
 {.is-info}